 - You will learn how to set intentions/goals for your writing through the practice of guided meditation called Yoga Nidra.

 5. What other benefits may I experience from a workshop?
 General ease in the body and mind, self-awareness, along with renewed energy.
 Community and support of a group of writers: feedback, sharing of the writing process and techniques, learning more about the writing craft.
 Come practice yoga in the USA and Brazil!

 6. How has a regular yoga practice helped me with my writing?
-After freelance writing, publishing short fiction works, and 3 ½ years of direct work on my first novel, going through all the hurdles to get the book ready to pursue representation I can say that my hips are open — I can Samba dance easily!
+After freelance writing, publishing short fiction works, and six years of work on my first novel, going through all the hurdles to get the book ready to pursue representation I can say that my hips are open — I can Samba dance easily!
 My lower back is pain-free, along with my shoulders and neck.
 I don’t feel burned out, but ready for the next phases of the novel: representation and publication.